-Data Security and Information Transparency Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
-Meets Standard The school's website is compliant with I.C.
+Data Security and Information Transparency Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
+Meets Standard • The school's website is compliant with I.C.
 33-133(7) (data collection, access, and security policy); I.C.
 33-320 (continuous improvement plan); and I.C.
 33-357 (expenditures updated monthly, contracts, performance reports, and annual budgets).
 The school did not experience any issues involving data security this year.
 The school did not experience any compliance issue regarding public records requests this year.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.